 For what it’s worth, what I [also] want people to know is just that we really appreciate the viewers of this show and the people who are passionate about this show and passionate about Star Trek in general.
 We really pour our hearts into this and we hope that people feel that.
 We’re so appreciative of the support.

 Star Trek Magazine: What did you and the production team see as your “mission statement” for Season 3 of Discovery?

 Michelle Paradise: There are a couple of different ways to answer that.
 I think, in terms of the look and feel of things, we definitely wanted to honor that this is Star Trek and it needed to feel like Star Trek, even though we were going so far into the future.
 At the same time, still honoring that, what does the future look like in 930 years?
 How does it feel?
 What are the new things that we see?
 What are the new technologies?
 Who are the alien species?
 How do the aliens we are familiar with change or shift alliances, or whatever that may be, 930 years later?
 So, there are all of those things.

 And then in terms of storytelling, it felt like in Season 2, and toward the end of Season 2, we really started to find our groove in terms of tone and character and those sorts of things.
 For Season 3, we really wanted to make sure that we kept that tone so that we have the fun exploration stuff and the adventure, that there’s always science, and that we’re also honoring each of our characters and their growth and emotional moments – the things that our audience has come to love about the characters.

-Read the rest of the interview and much, much more in Star Trek Magazine #79, on sale on February 9th.
+Read the rest of the interview and much, much more in Star Trek Magazine #79.